What is an audio compressor?

 Why browser-based compression is private

 SoundSlicr follows a browser-first model.
-In the MVP, your selected file is processed locally with FFmpeg WASM where compression is needed.
+In the current version, your selected file is processed locally with FFmpeg WASM where compression is needed.
 There is no login, no billing flow, no cloud storage, and no intentional backend upload step for compression.
 Browser memory, codec support, and device performance still affect whether processing succeeds.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.